 Damage - Heavy infestations can reduce the vigour of a plant and leave it vulnerable to attack by other pests and diseases.
-Frequently spread virus diseases as they move from one infected plant to another. these are usually characterised by irregular yellow patches on the leaves which may be wrinkled but otherwise alive.
+Aphids can frequently spread virus diseases as they move from one infected plant to another. these are usually characterised by irregular yellow patches on the leaves which may be wrinkled but otherwise alive.

 Treatment - There are a myriad ways of dealing with aphids of various types.
 They fall into four categories: